rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 - It is recommended to **avoid manual order status changes (manual intervention)** from Shopify Admin Panel at least between period of the order first created as `pending` and it finally become `paid/canceled` (about 0-26 hours), in order for payment integration with Midtrans to perform smoothly.
 Which the order status and item stock will be managed automatically based on the flow explained on this page.
   - Manual order status changes may cause unexpected behaviour in terms of order status & item stock management, such as order status stuck at certain state.
 Do this at your own risk.
 Midtrans may not be in position to help/explain with the consequences.

-##### Email Notification SNAP Validation Error
+##### Email Notification of SNAP Validation Error
+In the case of:
+- Customers proceed to payment by selecting card payment method (on Snap payment page), and the payment ends up as rejected or abandoned.
+Then after some times (usually 2 hours):
-When a customer selects credit card on the snap payment page, then the payment is denied/rejected by the bank, then the customer decided to left without trying to select another payment method/use another credit card, you as a merchant maybe will receive an email notification with the subject __"Snap - Validation Error"__ with the message: __"Transaction can't be canceled after being paid"__.
+- You (Merchant) may **receive a few emails from Midtrans** with subject __"Snap - Validation Error"__ and message: __"Transaction can't be canceled after being paid"__.

-For now, it's safe to ignore the email, because Midtrans will retry to invalidate the snap payment page after two hours if without any successful payment.
+Currently, it is **safe to ignore/disregard these emails**.
+This email is unintentionally triggered as part of Midtrans' internal integration with Shopify.
+It will not cause any issue for you and Customer, which should be safe to ignore.

+We do understand that this can become an inconvenience, and our team is working to find a solution.

 ##### Customer still able to retry payment if status order is expired
 An order with status expired, customer still able to retry payment if the order receive failure notification payment from Midtrans.
 If in the timeline history of the order, you find the notification e.g: `Unable to process a payment for Rp220,000.00 IDR on Midtrans Payment`, your customer will receives an email to let them know that their payment couldn't be processed.
 The email includes a Pay now link that the customer can use to try paying again.